julianamm/vh-os-packages/README.md

 # To complete this test you must
-1 - Create or Update all components needed to compose the user skills section 1.1 - check the section here [Skills Section](http://localhost:6007/?path=/story/sections-skills--default)
+1 - Create or Update all components needed to compose the user skills section
+ * Check the section here [Skills Section](http://localhost:6007/?path=/story/sections-skills--default) 2 - Reuse as much you can
+3 - Create components thinking that could be reused

 # How to contribute: